 Optional charset, if given, should be a Charset instance (see email.charset) or the name of a character set, which will be converted to a Charset instance.
 A value of None (the default) means that the charset given in the constructor is used.

-s may be a byte string or a Unicode string.
-If it is a byte string (i.e. isinstance(s, str) is true), then charset is the encoding of that byte string, and a UnicodeError will be raised if the string cannot be decoded with that character set.
+s may be an instance of bytes or str.
+If it is an instance of bytes, then charset is the encoding of that byte string, and a UnicodeError will be raised if the string cannot be decoded with that character set.

 Encode a message header into an RFC-compliant format, possibly wrapping long lines and encapsulating non-ASCII parts in base64 or quoted-printable encodings.
 Optional splitchars is a string containing characters to split long ASCII lines on, in rough support of RFC 2822‘s highest level syntactic breaks.
 This doesn’t affect RFC 2047 encoded lines.